sdsz20142087/A-Stream-Processing-System-with-State-Disaggregation/README.md

 We made some parts of the system more complex than it should have, which caused problems in the later stages of the project.

+### KVProvider

+The KVProvider interface is the critical component in our prototype system.
+Each TaskManager uses one single KVProvider, which would be hybrid or local based on user configuration.
+The KVProvider hides the details of state migration, routing table access and remote state access from the user, and makes code structure clean.
+Please see `stateapis/KVProvider` for details

 ### Generic Stream Operations

 Our APIs for building a query plan as well as making stateful/stateless operators was expressive enough to support ANY stream operators (including window operators, which we made a demo of, but wasn't included in the benchmark script).
 Theoretically, users can migrate any Flink application to our system with corresponding modifications.